 From career breakthroughs to professional milestones, explore how Donald Trump made an impact.

 Donald John Trump is an American politician, media personality, and businessman.
-He served as the 45th U.S. President from 2017 to 2021.
-A member of the Republican Party, he is also the 47th President of the United States.
+He served as the 45th U.S. President from 2017 to 2021 and is a member of the Republican Party.
+Currently, he holds the position of 47th president of the United States.
+His career spans real estate, television, and politics, marked by significant policy changes and a distinctive communication style.
+He remains a prominent and often controversial figure in American public life.

 Starting in 1968, Donald Trump was employed at his father's real estate company, Trump Management.